Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Introduction

-Because it rules out any form of strategic take-up, IOR allows us to divide the population into never-takers and compliers, two of the traditional LATE strata.\footnote{One-sided non-compliance rules out always-takers and defiers.} Under the randomized saturation design and a standard exclusion restriction, we show how to construct valid and relevant instruments that identify the average causal effects of interest.
-The key to our approach is a result showing that conditioning on group size $n$ and the share of compliers $\bar{c}$ in a group breaks any dependence between peers' average take-up and an individual's random coefficients.
-Under the randomized saturation design, the share of Alice's neighbors who are offered treatment is exogenous.
+When combined with one-sided non-compliance, IOR allows us to divide the population into never-takers and compliers, two of the traditional LATE strata.\footnote{One-sided non-compliance rules out always-takers and defiers.} Under the randomized saturation design and a standard exclusion restriction, we show how to construct valid and relevant instruments that identify the average causal effects of interest.
+The key to our approach is a result showing that conditioning on group size $n$ and the share of compliers $\bar{c}$ in a group breaks any dependence between peers' average take-up and an individual's random coefficients.\footnote{Our identification approach relates to a large literature on random coefficients models, e.g.\ \cite{wooldridge2004}, \cite{masten2016}, and \cite{graham2022semiparametrically}, and to the literature that uses control functions to identify structural effects \citep{altonji2005cross,imbens2009identification}.} Under the randomized saturation design, the share of Alice's neighbors who are offered treatment is exogenous.
 Under IOR, their average take-up depends only on how many of them are compliers and whether they are offered treatment.
 Thus, conditional on $n$ and $\bar{c}$, any residual variation in the take-up of Alice's neighbors comes solely from the experimental design.
 Although group size is observed, the share of compliers in a given group is not.
 In a large group, however, the rate of take-up among those offered treatment, call it $\widehat{c}$, closely approximates $\bar{c}$.
 Using this insight, we provide feasible estimators of direct and indirect causal effects that are consistent and asymptotically normal in the limit as group size grows at an appropriate rate relative to the number of groups.
 After constructing the appropriate instruments, our estimators can be implemented as simple IV regressions without the need for non-parametric estimation.
 In a series of simulations we demonstrate that our estimator works well at reasonable sample sizes.